Robin Scherbatsky: Development

 The creators of How I Met Your Mother, Carter Bays and Craig Thomas, always intended for Robin Scherbatsky not to be "The Mother" of Ted Mosby's children.
-Rather, Ted perceives Robin as the perfect woman, but "it's still not his final love story."
+Rather, Ted perceives Robin as the perfect woman, allowing that: "...it's still not his final love story."
 Bays and Thomas have said that "a pretty famous actress" turned down the role of Robin; they revealed in February 2014 that it was Jennifer Love Hewitt.

 They then cast Cobie Smulders, an unknown actress at the time.
 Bays and Thomas later said: "Thank God we did for a million reasons... when Ted's seeing her for the first time, America's seeing her for the first time – the intriguingness of that propelled the show going forward and kept the show alive."

+Character biography

 Early life

-Robin Charles Scherbatsky Jr. was born on 23 July 1980 to a Canadian father, Robin Charles Scherbatsky Sr. (Ray Wise), and an English mother, Genevieve Scherbatsky (Tracey Ullman), in Vancouver, British Columbia.
+The character Robin Charles Scherbatsky Jr. was born on 23 July 1980 to a Canadian father, Robin Charles Scherbatsky Sr. (Ray Wise), and an English mother, Genevieve Scherbatsky (Tracey Ullman), in Vancouver, British Columbia, Canada, North America.
 She has a teenage sister named Katie (Lucy Hale).
-She has a difficult relationship with her father, who raised her as if she were a boy.
-She is a fan of the Vancouver Canucks, a professional National Hockey League (NHL) ice hockey club based in Vancouver.
+Robin has a difficult relationship with her father, who raised her as if she were a boy.
+She is a fan of the Vancouver Canucks.